Akbarabi/Calculator-app/README.md

-Support for basic arithmetic operations: addition, subtraction, multiplication, division Responsive layout that adapts to different screen sizes Simple and easy-to-use design suitable for users of all ages Screenshots
+Support for basic arithmetic operations: addition, subtraction, multiplication, division Responsive layout that adapts to different screen sizes Simple and easy-to-use design suitable for users of all ages
-[Include screenshots or gifs demonstrating the app's functionality]

 ## Getting Started
 To run the app locally on your machine, follow these steps: